Octember/platformer/README.md

     ```
     python platformer.py
     ```

-Changelog (differences to original project)
+How to play
 ---
+* Move with WASD
+* Jump with space
+* Shoot bullets with the mouse
+* Quit with escape

+Configuration
+---

+In platformer.py lines 11 & 12:

+    ```python
+    screen_width = *Your desired screen width*
+    screen_height = *Your desired screen height*
+    ```

+Changelog (diferences to original project)
+---

-* Player can die now (Game ends when player's health goes beyound 0)
+* Player can now die (Game ends when player's health goes beyond 0)
-* Replaced taps with spaces in platformer.py
+* Replaced taps with spaces in platformer.py and spite.py
+* New bigger map for testing